History of Funeral Directing in Bendigo/Sandhurst 1851 – Today

 Old Cemetery (Original Sandhurst Burial Ground)

-The Original Bendigo Cemetery – Sandhurst Burial Ground (1851 – 1868) was located at the back of the current Tom Flood Sports Centre were the Car Park is now located, entrance was off Cemetery Street.
-The Burials here were later said to have been transferred to the Bendigo Cemetery.
+The Original Bendigo Cemetery – Sandhurst Burial Ground ( Burials 1853– 1854) was located at the back of the current Tom Flood Sports Centre were the Car Park is now located, entrance was off Cemetery Street.
+The Burials (apparently 209 Registered Burials occurred there) were later said to have been transferred to the Bendigo Cemetery however there is no evidence this actually happened.
+It appears the reason for the Change to the City’s resting place was that Legislation was introduced to the Victorian Parliament that made it mandatory for cemeteries to be at least 1 mile from the center of the township.

 * Every attempt has been made to ensure the information in this article is Accurate – E&OE